My Blog

 8 / 50

-8. Which of the following is not a computer professional?
+8. Which of the following operations prevent file loss?

 9 / 50